Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Analysis of Feature Multiplexing

 \section{Analysis of Feature Multiplexing}

-In this section, we present theoretical arguments on the feature multiplexing trick.
-We start with a brief analysis of unified embeddings in the dimension-reduction framework, suggesting that unified embeddings optimally load balance feature vocabularies across buckets in the table.
-This classical framework, however, cannot be used to distinguish between collisions that happen within the vocabulary of a feature (i.e., \emph{intra-feature}) and those occurring across features (i.e., \emph{inter-feature}).
+In this section, we present theoretical arguments about feature multiplexing applied to the ``multiplexed feature hashing trick'' setting.
+We start with a brief analysis in the dimension-reduction framework, suggesting that multiplexing can optimally load balance feature vocabularies across buckets in the table.
+This classic framework, however, cannot be used to distinguish between collisions that happen within the vocabulary of a feature (i.e., \emph{intra-feature}) and those occurring across features (i.e., \emph{inter-feature}).

 To understand these interactions, we also need to consider the learning task and model training.
 Thus, we analyze the gradient updates applied to each bucket under a simplified but representative model---binary logistic regression with learnable feature embeddings for CTR prediction.
-Our analysis demonstrates a novel relationship between the embedding parameters and model parameters through gradient descent.
+Our analysis demonstrates a novel relationship between the embedding parameters and model parameters during gradient descent.
 Specifically, we find that the effect of inter-feature collisions can be mitigated if the model projects different features using orthogonal weight vectors.
 In \Cref{subsec:logistic_regresion}, we empirically verify this by training models on public benchmark on click-through prediction (Criteo) and finding that the weight vectors do, in fact, orthogonalize.
 We defer the proofs and detailed derivations in this section to \Cref{app:analysis}.